Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Discussion and Conclusions

 \section{Discussion and Conclusions}

-The \jwst~SLICE program is designed to observe the co-evolution of luminous and dark matter in galaxy clusters across cosmic time, spanning a period of 8\,Gyrs ($0.2<z<1.9$), for structures more massive than $M_{500} > 2 \times 10^{14}$M$_\odot$.
-This work features a randomly-sampled selection of 14 strong lensing clusters from this program that span a representative range of both redshift and mass, and presents the first results for the properties of these clusters from the collaboration's strong lensing modeling efforts.
+The SLICE \jwst~program is designed to observe the co-evolution of luminous and dark matter in galaxy clusters across cosmic time, spanning a period of 8\,Gyr ($0.2<z<1.9$), for structures more massive than $M_{500} > 2 \times 10^{14}$M$_\odot$.
+This work features a randomly-sampled selection of 14 SL clusters from this program that span a representative range of both redshift and mass, and presents the first results for the properties of these clusters from the collaboration's SL modeling efforts.
 In nearly every cluster, the use of \jwst~imaging adds to the number of lensed sources used to build the strong lensing model (see \autoref{fig.SLsystemcount}).
-This increase can be as low as 1 additional system and as large as 15 additional systems.
-It appears to be uncorrelated to cluster redshift or mass. \jwst\ imaging is particularly useful for revealing red, dusty galaxies, as well as very faint systems, both of which are essentially invisible in \hst\ imaging \citep{Perez-Gonzalez2023}.
-Of the 15 models presented in this paper for the 14 clusters studied, 4 describe clusters that have not been previously published in the literature: MACS0027, MACS1621, PSZ1G09, and SPT0516.
+This increase can be as low as 1 additional lensed galaxy and as large as 15 additional lensed galaxies.
+It appears to be uncorrelated to cluster redshift or mass. \jwst\ imaging is particularly useful for revealing red, dusty galaxies, as well as very faint systems of multiple images, both of which are essentially invisible in \hst\ imaging \citep{Perez-Gonzalez2023}.
+Of the 16 models presented in this paper for the 14 clusters studied, 5 describe clusters that have not been previously published in the literature: MACS0027, MACS1621, PSZ1G09, and SPT0516.
 The constraints used to create these models depend on \jwst\ imaging to confirm counter-images of lensed galaxies that appear very faint in \hst\, as well as to identify red and dusty galaxies that only appear with \jwst.